USEPA/spmodel/cran-comments.md

         * anisotropy
         * This word is spelled correctly.

-* I did receive two errors running `rhub::check_for_cran()`:
+* I did receive an error running `rhub::check_for_cran()`:
-    * On Windows, the aspell spell checker was not found.
     * On Fedora Linux, the LaTeX package `framed.sty` was not found.
-    * It is my understanding that these are bugs with rhub, as I was not able to reproduce them anywhere else.
+    * It is my understanding that this bug is with rhub, as I was not able to reproduce it anywhere else.

 ## R CMD check results